Awni00/abstract_transformer/README.md

 - `vision_models.py`: This module implements a *Vision Dual Attention Transformer* model, in the style of a Vision Transformer (i.e., image is split up into patches and fed to an encoder).
 - `dual_attention_transformer.py`: This is a single-file implementation of everything you need to experiment with the dual-attention Transformer.
 This is generated for convenience so you can just copy a single file rather than needing to clone the entire repo.

-> ℹ️ Note that our implementation of relational attention does not have the hardware-aware optimizations of modern implementations of standard attention, and is slower as a result.
-We suspect that a significantly faster implementation of relational attention is possible.

 **Experiments**
 - `experiments/relational_games`: This subdirectory includes code associated with the "Relational Games" experiments in the paper, evaluating visual relational reasoning.
 - `experiments/math`: This subdirectory includes code associated with the "Mathematical Problem-Solving" experiments in the paper.